ameliabedelia/ameliabarber_netlify/content/post/2019-11-24-new-zealand-bird-taxonomy-popularity.markdown

 ## Pluck hits from Wikispecies results list

-If we look at a sample result from our WikiSpecies search results, we can see the resulting list has a lot of stuff we don't really care about.
+If we look at a sample result from our Wikispecies search results, we can see the resulting list has a lot of stuff we don't really care about.

 ```r